The Rebellion That Almost Worked — Modern Paraphrase | fresh.bible

 But there was a problem.
 Amasa lay dying in the middle of the road, and every soldier who passed by stopped and stared.
 The march ground to a halt.
 So the soldier dragged Amasa's body off the road into a field and threw a garment over him.
 Once the body was out of sight, the troops moved on.

-Meanwhile, Sheba had been traveling through all the tribes of , trying to build his coalition.
-He ended up in Abel of Beth-maacah, a city in the far north, where his clan — the Bichrites — gathered around him.
+Meanwhile, had been traveling through all the tribes of , trying to build his coalition.
+He ended up in of Beth-maacah, a city in the far north, where his clan — the Bichrites — gathered around him.

-Joab's army arrived and laid siege:
+army arrived and laid siege:

 They surrounded Abel of Beth-maacah, built a siege ramp against the outer wall, and started battering it down.

-An entire city was about to be destroyed because one man had taken refuge inside it.
+An entire city was about to be destroyed because one man had taken inside it.
 Every family in Abel was now in the crossfire of someone else's rebellion.

 And then — out of nowhere — a voice from the city wall.
 Not a general.
 Not a politician.
 A wise woman.
 She didn't have a title.
 She had something better: clarity.